 And who are we in all this?
 We are the elves who make the toys.
 We display our faith and hope and love in the world.
 When we do this we produce the proofs that draw people deeper into God.
 But unlike the elves who stay safely hidden away in the workshop, we must be in the world drawing people into the Church where they can receive these gifts.

-love.
+Christ has granted Santa an infinite supply of presents.
 Every time a gift is given in Santa's name this great saint gives a

 gift of his own to both the giver and receiver, a gift containing not